You will find Preveli beach at the exit of Kourtaliotiko Gorge, where the river Megalos Potamos runs into the Libyan Sea on the south coast of Crete.

 Spili is a beautiful, traditional village impressively located at the foot of Mount Vorizi which hovers over the town, and some 30 km south of Rethymno town.
 Its cobbled streets, flowering shrubs and arches create the most picturesque Cretan village.
 Spili is known for its Venetian fountain with a long row of 19 stone lion’s heads splashing cool water into the trough below.

 Spili’s location in the center of northern and southern Crete is most convenient for exploring this part of the island with its various routes, especially by hiking and cycling.

 At 450 metres above sea level, it offers the most welcome cool evenings during the summer.
 In early spring, at the end of January, you’ll find a spectacular display of wild flowers; red poppies and mustard yellow flowers carpet the olive groves whereas on uncultivated ground wild anemones, tulips and delicate orchids bloom.

 There are two roads down into Plakias through the mountain range which lies to the north, both of which run through spectacular gorges – to the north of Plakias, the Kotsifos Gorge, and to the northeast, the Kourtaliotiko Gorge.
 A good coastal motor track runs west beyond Souda to Rodakino beach, Frango-kastello and Sfakia.
-There are plenty of walks locally , and bolder walkers will enjoy the high green country beyond the coastal mountain range north of town .
-Plenty here for the mountain biker or cycle tourer too.
-Six or so buses a day to/from Rethymnon bus station, some of these go via the Monastery of Preveli .
+There are plenty of hiking tracks, and experienced hikers will enjoy the high green country beyond the coastal mountain range north of town.
+You will find plenty of mountain biking routes as well.
+Several buses travel daily to/from Rethymnon bus station, some of them go via the Monastery of Preveli.